Do Psychometric Tests Work for Large Language Models? Evaluation of Tests on Sexism, Racism, and Morality: Background Related work

 \subsection{Evaluation of LLM Psychometrics}

-A growing body of research has begun to explore whether LLMs can be meaningfully assessed using psychometric tests.~\citet{coda-forno_inducing_2023} evaluated the reliability of a psychometric test for anxiety by using alternate forms and random permutations of answer options across 12 LLMs.
-Reliability was deemed acceptable for six out of the 12 models. \citet{gupta_self-assessment_2024} and \citet{shu_you_2024} used similar approaches to evaluate the reliability of personality tests by assessing the effect of non-semantical prompt modifications, reversing the order of answer options, and negating items.
+A growing body of research has begun to explore whether LLMs can be meaningfully assessed using psychometric tests. \citet{coda-forno_inducing_2023} evaluated the reliability of a psychometric test for anxiety by using alternate forms and random permutations of answer options across 12 LLMs.
+Reliability was deemed acceptable for six out of the 12 models. \citet{gupta_self-assessment_2024} and \citet{shu_you_2024} used similar approaches to evaluate the reliability of personality tests and found effects of non-semantical prompt modifications, reversing the order of answer options, and negating items on model responses.

-For validity, \citet{peereboom_cognitive_2025} and \citet{suhr_challenging_2024} used factor analysis to evaluate various personality tests for LLMs.
+For validity, \citet{peereboom_cognitive_2025} and \citet{suhr_challenging_2025} used factor analysis to evaluate various personality tests for LLMs.
 In both studies, they found latent factors that were arbitrary and did not correspond to the factors found in human data, indicating low validity. \citet{ye_measuring_2025} found similarly low results for validity of a value test.
 Few studies evaluate both reliability and validity. \citet{nunes_are_2024} evaluated the psychometric quality of the MFQ for Claude 2.1 and GPT-4.
-They compared the MFQ with the Moral Foundations Vignettes (MFVs), finding reasonable validity but low reliability.
+They compared the MFQ with the Moral Foundations Vignettes (MFV), finding reasonable validity but low reliability.
 However, MFV rely on a closed answer format and do not reflect real-world use cases for LLMs. \citet{serapio-garcia_personality_2023} found high reliability and validity of a personality test for 8 out of 18 models.
 However, they included a random set of persona descriptions in the prompt to create a ``sample''.
-Not only could results depend on the specific personas chosen, it is also unclear if LLMs should be treated as individuals or as populations~\cite{lohn_is_2024, suhr_challenging_2024}.
+Not only could results depend on the specific personas chosen, it is also unclear if LLMs should be treated as individuals or as populations~\cite{lohn_is_2024, suhr_challenging_2025}.

 While most existing studies evaluate either reliability or validity, our study conducts a more extensive evaluation by examining both criteria concurrently using multiple measures.
 This integrated approach offers a rigorous assessment of a test's psychometric quality for LLMs.
 We explicitly treat an LLM as an individual, which is in line with how psychometric tests are usually applied to LLMs (e.g., \citealp{almeida_exploring_2024}).
 To evaluate validity, we move beyond the artificial scenarios common in prior work and instead use real-world downstream tasks to determine whether a test score is aligned with the behavior of an LLM.
 This provides a much-needed link between abstract psychometric measurement and tangible model behavior.